Geopolitical Report ISSN 2785-2598 Volume 17 Numero 8

 The Iranian nuclear deal might become the watershed in the Middle Eastern dynamics, leading to regional escalations and divisions and rising the geopolitical risk level.

-On the top of these crucial gatherings’ agenda was the Ukrainian Conflict, the restoration of the Joint Comprehensive Plan of Action (JCPOA) and regional security issues.
+The Ukrainian Conflict, the restoration of the Joint Comprehensive Plan of Action (JCPOA) and regional security issues were on top of these crucial gatherings’ agenda.
 These three controversial topics showed the difficult balancing of colliding interests in the region, which might lead to an escalation in the Middle East.

 After eleven months of talks, the European Union’s top diplomat envisions a possible agreement on the JCPOA in a few days.
-On the sidelines of the Doha Forum, the most significant global platform that brings together policy leaders to discuss critical challenges facing the world, the EU High Representative for Foreign Affairs Josep Borrell said that the 5+1 format is very close to reviving the agreement, but some issues are still pending.
+On the sidelines of the Doha Forum, the most significant global platform that brings together policy leaders to discuss the world’s critical challenges, the EU High Representative for Foreign Affairs Josep Borrell said that the 5+1 format is very close to reviving the agreement, but some issues are still pending.

-The United States, which has been participating indirectly in the Vienna talks after the unilateral withdrawal from the JCPOA in 2018, is committed to the pact.
+The United States has been participating indirectly in the Vienna talks after the unilateral withdrawal from the JCPOA in 2018 and is committed to the pact.
 U.S. Secretary of State Antony Blinken affirmed that Biden’s administration believes that the return to full implementation of the deal is the best way to “put Iran’s nuclear programme back in the box that it was in”.

 Israel’s government firmly opposed the terms of the deal, which Tel Aviv believes will not curb the Iranian threat.
 Blinken reassured the U.S. ally by pointing out that the United States would not allow Tehran to develop nuclear weapons.